The Worst Parents In Sports History

 Five years after that, Bobby, who still uses the last name "Ryan" was picked No. 2 overall in the NHL draft by the Anaheim Ducks.

-Bottom line: Demetress Bell didn’t make his father’s identity public until after he was drafted out of Northwestern State to play offensive tackle for the Buffalo Bills.
+Demetress Bell didn’t make his father’s identity public until after he was drafted out of Northwestern State to play offensive tackle for the Buffalo Bills.
 Turns out his dad was former NBA forward and Pro Basketball Hall of Famer Karl Malone, one the greatest power forwards of all time.

 Malone impregnated Bell’s mother when she was 13 years old, and he was 20.
 Malone somehow avoided arrest and eventually had to pay a hefty settlement to Bell’s mother.

 When Bell reached out to his father at 18 years old, Malone told him it was "too late to start a relationship."
+Bell isn't Malone's only child that became a pro athlete — daughter Cheryl Ford is a three-time WNBA champion.

-4. Steve and Sue Jefferson's — Mike Danton's Father and Mother
+4. Steve and Sue Jefferson's (Mike Danton)

-Bottom line: Steve and Sue Jefferson made the decision to essentially cede control of raising their teenage son, future NHL player Mike Danton, to a junior hockey coach named David Frost.
+Steve and Sue Jefferson made the decision to essentially cede control of raising their teenage son, future NHL player Mike Danton, to a junior hockey coach named David Frost.

 Frost ran an elite junior team outside of Toronto that hid a world of sexual and mental abuse from Frost toward players.